 How Wings works

-Case managers submit a request to Wings dispatchers asking if a Wings volunteer can assist their homeless clients with a task like a ride to an interview.
+Case managers submit a request to Wings dispatchers asking if a Wings volunteer can assist their homeless clients with a task.
 Dispatchers reach out to volunteers to determine who can assist with that task.
 Once a volunteer is available, dispatchers notify the case managers, and the volunteer is connected with the client.

 User Research: I remotely and contextually interviewed 13 people including stakeholders, dispatchers, volunteers and case managers about their attitudes and experiences with the current system.